 In 2006, he was selected as one of only 84 people to attend the first Climate Reality training session with ex US Vice President Al Gore.

-Chris Harries is an environmental educator working in the non-government sector and has extensive experience in managing award-winning sustainable energy, energy conservation and behaviour change programs.
+Chris Harries is an environmental educator working in the non-government sector and has extensive experience in energy conservation and behaviour change programs.

 Margaret provides secretarial and logistic support for Climate Tasmania.
 Former CEO of Sustainable Living Tasmania, Margaret has extensive experience in environmental education, community development and management of numerous environmental projects and programs.

 Jack Gilding is the Executive Officer of the Tasmanian Renewable Energy Alliance.
 He has a detailed understanding of energy policy and financial and regulatory arrangements at both the state and national level.